Perak FA state football team

-Perak FA state football team (Pasukan Bola Sepak Negeri Perak), also known as Perak FA, is a Malaysian professional football club based in Ipoh, Perak.
-The club is governed and funded by the Perak Football Association, representing the state of Perak in the second-tier Malaysia A1 Semi-Pro League.
+Perak FA state football team (Pasukan Bola Sepak Negeri Perak), also known as Perak FA, is a Malaysian professional football club based in Ipoh.
+The club is governed by the Perak Football Association, representing the state of Perak in the second-tier Malaysia A1 Semi-Pro League.
 The club's home ground is 42,500 capacity Perak Stadium.

 History

-Perak FA state football team was revived at the Malaysian football scene by participating in 2025–26 Malaysia A1 Semi-Pro League with developmental squad.
+Perak FA state football team was revived by participating in 2025–26 Malaysia A1 Semi-Pro League.
 The club is established to replace the disbanded Perak Football Club, which had previously been expelled from the Malaysia Super League due to licensing issues.

+Perak FA state football team is a separate entity and does not inherit the history or honours of Perak F.C.
+Perak FA qualified for the 2025–26 Malaysia Cup and was drawn against Kuala Lumpur City in the Round of 16.
+In the first leg Perak FA produced one of the competition's biggest upsets by defeating KL City 2–0 at the Manjung Municipal Council Stadium.
+Although they were narrowly eliminated after a 3–2 aggregate score, the performance earned them a spot in the MFL Challenge Cup.

+2025–26 Season

+In 2025, Perak FA was revived to participate in the Malaysia A1 Semi-Pro League after the restructuring of state football.
+Under head coach Syamsul Saad, the team recruited a mix of local youth and foreign imports, including Nigerian trio Christian Chukwu, Aliyu Abubakar, and Ekene Victor Emewulu.
+The team gained national attention in January 2026 for defeating Kuala Lumpur City F.C.
+2–0 in the first leg of the 2025–26 Malaysia Cup Round of 16.